Our Curriculum

 On entry to Nursery and Reception there is a heavy emphasis placed on developing speech.
 Practitioners model language and expose children to lots of talk and discussion.
 We guide and support children to talk in sentences and verbalise their thoughts.
 As children progress through the school they are given lots of opportunities to present their learning verbally and to talk about what they are doing.
 Our schemes of work reflect this commitment to developing speech and language with opportunities for talk and oral communication built-in to curriculum plans.

-4. Ensure that pupils receive a broad and rich curriculum offer that enables them to be creative and develop their talents and abilities in the arts as well as in the core subjects of english, maths, computing and science.
+4. Ensure that pupils receive a broad and rich curriculum offer that enables them to be creative and develop their talents and abilities in the arts as well as in the core subjects of English, Maths, Science and Computing.

 What does this look like in practice?

 Teachers place as much emphasis on planning for the arts, cultural learning and physical activity as they do on the core subjects.
 Through the arts curriculum we teach children about artists and artforms.
-Year 3 visit an art gallery every year.
-Year 5 learn about the opera Carmen.
 We integrate art, music, dance and drama into other subjects.
 We believe that children should be exposed to beautiful things and learn to appreciate the creative process and this is reflected in the wide range of extra-curricular opportunities we plan for them.
-We plan a STEAM (science, technology, engineering, arts and maths) week every year which helps to maintain the profile of these subjects and provides opportunities for pupils to engage in sustained projects covering these subjects.
+We plan a STEM (Science, Technology, Engineering and Maths) week every year which helps to maintain the profile of these subjects and provides opportunities for pupils to engage in sustained projects covering these subjects.
 Our arts ambassadors take a lead on arts projects within the school.
-We are an artsmark Centre and as such pupils are able to work towards and gain arts awards.

 5. Teach children to respect their rights and those of others, to be tolerant and respect and value diversity.